iiwaasnet/WindowsServiceHost/README.md

       ServiceName = "MyServiceName",
       DisplayName = "MyService Display Name",
-      OnStart = Start,  // method to be executed on service start OnStop = Stop,    // mehtod to be executed on service stop Account = ServiceAccount.User,    // account, under which the service will be running Installers = new[] {new EventLogInstaller()}  // any additional Installer you would like to be executed as well };
+      OnStart = Start,  // method to be executed on service start OnStop = Stop,    // method to be executed on service stop Account = ServiceAccount.User,    // account, under which the service will be running Installers = new[] {new EventLogInstaller()}  // any additional Installer you would like to be executed as well };